Table of contents

 Before diving in, one should acknowledge that everyone has unique business requirements.
-This aspect is what is explored in this blog.
+This aspect is explored in this blog.
 The three biggest cloud providers have doled out their private connectivity tools: AWS Direct Connect, Azure ExpressRoute, and Google Cloud Interconnect.

 So, let’s explore which connection is better suited for you without much ado.